Income-Driven Repayment Plan (IDR) and Public Service Loan Forgiveness (PSLF) One-Time Account Adjustment Opportunities for FFELP Loans

-- Any month a borrower was in repayment status, regardless of whether the payments were late, partial, loan type, or repayment plans
+- Any month a loan was in repayment status, regardless of the payments made or repayment plan

-- Months while a borrower spent at least 36 cumulative months in forbearance
+- Any month a loan was in at least 12 consecutive or 36 cumulative months of forbearance

 - Do these changes impact only Direct Loan borrowers?
 What about FFELP borrowers?

 The changes that will update IDR counts will impact both Direct Loans and federally managed FFELP Loans.
-Commercial FFELP borrowers, such as those borrowers with loans serviced by AES, seeking to take advantage of these changes must consolidate their commercial FFELP Loans into a Direct Consolidation Loan before May 1, 2023.
-Once the consolidation is complete, IDR payment counts will be updated for that loan in approximately July 2023.
+Commercial FFELP borrowers, such as those borrowers with loans serviced by AES, seeking to take advantage of these changes must consolidate their commercial FFELP Loans into a Direct Consolidation Loan by the end of 2023.
+Once the consolidation is complete, IDR payment counts will be updated for that loan in 2024.

 - Is there any action I need to take as a borrower?

 Yes, you need to consolidate your FFELP Loans into a Direct Consolidation Loan to take advantage of any benefits under this announcement.
-Keep in mind, you must take action and consolidate by May 1, 2023.
+Keep in mind, you must take action and consolidate by by the end of 2023.